Watch past educational presentations and see live events in real time

 This program is designed to introduce and motivate pediatric residents to the possibility of specialty training in pediatric rheumatology at an early period in their residency.
 See information about the application process and deadlines.

-State-of-the-Art Clinical Symposium - exposes fellows-in-training to a range of content delivered by key opinion leaders in areas such as therapeutic developments, recent research findings, and scientific advances.
+State-of-the-Art Clinical Symposium - presents a range of content delivered by key opinion leaders in areas such as therapeutic developments, recent research findings, and scientific advances.

-Pediatric Rheumatology Symposium - occurs every three years and includes lectures, table topics, oral abstracts, and poster presentations in clinical, basic science, and educational training areas.
+Pediatric Rheumatology Symposium - includes lectures, table topics, oral abstracts, and poster presentations in clinical, basic science, and educational training related to pediatric rheumatology.
+Occurs every three years.

 The Rheumatology Research Foundation is the largest private funding source of rheumatology training and research programs in the United States.
 The Foundation offers a wide range of awards and grants aimed at recruiting the brightest young minds to the field, providing quality education and training, and supporting essential research that will lead to major advances in treating patients.